k2view-academy/K2View-Academy/articles/27_auditing/02_filtering_strategy.md

 Once the AUDIT parameter is set to ON in **config.ini**, all Fabric activities are logged by the Fabric Auditing mechanism.

-To limit the auditing to a specific predefined list of activities, the AUDIT_FILTER_STRATEGY parameter in the **config.ini** must be populated with the full path of the class defining the filter strategy.
+In order to limit the auditing to a specific predefined list of activities, the AUDIT_FILTER_STRATEGY parameter in the **config.ini** should be populated with the full path of the class defining the filter strategy.

-###  How Can I Define Auditing Filter?
+###  How Can I Define the Auditing Filter?

-To define the auditing filter, start from the sample provided as part of the Fabric installation and modify it according to your needs.
+In order to define the auditing filter, start from the sample provided as part of the Fabric installation and modify it according to your needs.

-Alternatively create a new class under the **com.k2view.external.fabric.audit.filters** folder.
-Note that the  filter class must implement the **com.k2view.external.fabric.audit.filters.AuditingFilter** interface.
+Alternatively, create a new class under the **com.k2view.external.fabric.audit.filters** folder.
+Note that the  filter class should implement the **com.k2view.external.fabric.audit.filters.AuditingFilter** interface.

-Do the following steps to build the artifacts:
+Take the following steps in order to build the artifacts:

 1. Copy the project located under $K2_HOME/fabric/samples/AuditCustomStrategies locally.